Canardoux/flutter_sound/flutter_sound/README.md

 The [documentation is here](https://tau.canardoux.xyz/readme.html)

-## Licenses
+## License

 - Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).
-- Flutter Sound is released under a license with a **lesser** *copyleft* clause: the LGPL-V3 license.
-This means that if you modify some of Flutter Sound code you must publish your modifications under the LGPL license too.
+- Flutter Sound is released under the permissive Mozilla license which has a **weak** *copyleft* clause: if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.
+But you may publish your App with any license you want.
+Even a Proprietary/Close Sources License (shame on you!).

-- Tau React is copyrighted by Canardoux (2021).
-- Tau React is released under a license with a **strong** *copyleft* clause : the GPL-V3 license.
-This means that if you use part or all of Tau React in your App, this App must be published under the GPL-V3 license, too.
+- If your App is covered by the GPL license, you probably want to consider using the GPL [Tau Sound Project 9.0](https://pub.dev/packages/tau_sound) : indeed Tau Sound 9.0 offers several enhancement compared to Flutter Sound 8.3.

 ## Help

-&tau; is a fundamental building block needed by almost every mobile project.

-I'm looking to make &tau; the go to project for Audio with support for each of the Flutter supported platforms and for React Native.

-&tau; is a large and complex project which requires me to maintain multiple hardware platforms and test environments.

 I greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation.

-## Thanks

-Too many projects to manage.
-I am burning out slowly.
-If you could help me cheer up, buy me a cup of coffee will make my life really happy and get much energy out of it.
-As a side effect, we will know that Flutter Sound is important for you, that you appreciate our job and that you can show it with a little money.

 <a href="https://www.buymeacoffee.com/larpoux"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=💛&slug=larpoux&button_colour=5F7FFF&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00"></a>
 [![Paypal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png)](https://paypal.me/thetauproject?locale.x=fr_FR)